aneesafatima/textSwift/README.md

 - Limited font options available.
 - Timers don't have a back arrow, meaning that once you select the time, you can't shut it off without refreshing.
 - The underline feature doesn't work very well
-- The input for color isn't working on safari
+- The input for color isn't working in safari
+- Voice speech is not working properly in safari

 ### Possible Improvements: